 3. Faraal – What is Diwali without Chakli, Chivda, Chirote, Karanji, Laddu, Shankarpali, Shev, Farsan and more?
 If you like DIY, you get pre-mixes at stores.
 Just mix and fry.
 If you can’t, book your stock in advance.
 Not all makers make them in large quantities.
 Check online for recommendations and feel free to try new recipes.

 4. Utane, Moti soap – Diwali mornings are made all the more special with a customary Ararti with scented oils and a bath with Moti soap and fragrant powder (Utane).
-Let the kids know why this Abhyangsnan (whole body deep tissue massage and bath) is so important – the oils penetrate deep in your skin in the winter months and the Utane helps scrub and cleanses the skin.
+Let the kids know why this Abhyangsnan (whole body deep tissue massage and bath) is so important – the oils penetrate deep in your skin in the winter months and the Utane helps scrub and cleanse the skin.

 5. The karante fruit (Cucumis melo var. agrestis) and its vine – a type of musk melon that grows on vines during this season.
 It is crushed under the feet by the family elders, signifying the destruction of evil forces in our lives.
 In the evening on Dhanteras, the vine is tied to pots and pitchers filled with water along with a small puja, signifying the importance of water in our lives.

-6. Pooja thali – decorate your thali, whether it’s silver, copper, or brass and perform Arati with bright lamps, some kumkum and akshata.
+6. Pooja thali – decorate your thali, whether it’s silver, copper, or brass, and perform Arati with bright lamps, some kumkum and akshata.
 Diwali arati is performed several times across the three days- early morning of the first day before Abhyangsnan, at the evening of Laxmi Pooja, on Padava when the wife does it for the husband and then on Bhaubeej when the sister does it for the brother(s).
 So keep your wicks dipped in ghee ready for the auspicious Arati.

 7. Churmure- Battase – you may decide to offer any amount of sweets and treats to your guests for Laxmi Pooja, but the real fun is in Churmure Battase (sugar coins)